 The first indication that there is a problem is usually when the dog starts to limp.
 The limp progressively gets worse, and painful swellings may develop where the tumor is growing.
 The cancerous bone is not as strong as normal bone, and it may suddenly break.

-A veterinarian can usually make a diagnosis based on the dog’s age and breed and by taking an x-ray of the sore leg.
+A veterinarian can usually make a diagnosis based on the dog’s age and breed and take an x-ray of the sore leg.
 A bone biopsy will give a definite answer.
 Bone cancer is excruciating, and by the time it is diagnosed, it has usually already spread to the lungs.

 Treatment commonly involves amputation of the affected leg.
 Most dogs do very well with only three legs, and they feel better with the painful tumor removed.
-Chemotherapy can extend their life, but for many dogs, the survival rates with osteosarcoma are one year even with treatment.
+Chemotherapy can extend their life, but for many dogs, osteosarcoma’s survival rates are one year even with treatment.

 Skin Cancer in Dogs